O(n,n) invariance and Wald entropy formula in the Heterotic Superstring effective action at first order in alpha': Conclusions

 \section{Conclusions}

-In this paper we have shown that the complete Heterotic Superstring effective action compactified on T$^{n}$ is O$(n,n)$ invariant to first-order in $\alpha'$.\footnote{a similar result using the effective action of Ref.~\cite{Metsaev:1987zx} and without Yang-Mills fields has been recently published in \cite{Eloy:2020dko}.} The $(10-n)$-dimensional action is not really suitable for the derivation of the $(10-n)$-dimensional equations of motion because it is not easy to apply the Bergshoeff-de Roo lemma \cite{Bergshoeff:1989de} to it.
-Nevertheless, one can always work in 10 dimensions, where it is easy to apply it, reducing afterwards the solutions to $(10-n)$ using the formulae obtained in this paper.\footnote{one can replace 10 by $D$ in this discussion, as explained at the beginning of Section~\ref{sec-entropyformula}.} Furthermore, the action can be used to obtain a Wald entropy formula which we have used to compute the entropy of the most basic stringy 4-dimensional, 4-charge black holes.
-In order to apply it to more general black holes, with more vector and scalar fields or with angular momentum one first needs to find their $\alpha'$ corrections, which can be a non-trivial task.
+In this paper we have shown that the bosonic sector of the complete Heterotic Superstring effective action compactified on T$^{n}$ is O$(n,n)$ invariant to first-order in $\alpha'$.\footnote{A similar result using the effective action of Ref.~\cite{Metsaev:1987zx} and without Yang-Mills fields has been recently published in Ref.~\cite{Eloy:2020dko}.
+Furthermore, it has been argued in Ref.~\cite{Hohm:2014sxa} that O$(n,n)$ is present at all orders in $\alpha'$.} Local supersymmetry (which is preserved by the $\alpha'$ corrections) ensures the O$(n,n)$ invariance of the whole theory at first order in $\alpha'$.
+The $(10-n)$-dimensional action is not really suitable for the derivation of the $(10-n)$-dimensional equations of motion because it is not easy to apply the Bergshoeff-de Roo lemma \cite{Bergshoeff:1989de} to it.
+Nevertheless, one can always work in 10 dimensions, where it is easy to apply it, reducing afterwards the solutions to $(10-n)$ using the formulae obtained in this paper.\footnote{One can replace 10 by $D$ in this discussion, as explained at the beginning of Section~\ref{sec-entropyformula}.} Furthermore, the action can be used to obtain a Wald entropy formula which we have used to compute the entropy of the most basic stringy 4-dimensional, 4-charge black holes.
+In order to apply it to more general black holes, non-extremal, non-supersymmetric, with more vector and scalar fields or with angular momentum one first needs to find their $\alpha'$ corrections, which can be a non-trivial, albeit highly interesting, task.

 Our results leave, however, some important questions unanswered:

 \begin{itemize}

 \item If the vector fields are Abelian, does one recover O$(n,n+n_{V})$ invariance in the presence of all the $\alpha'$ corrections (that is: adding the torsionful spin connection terms)?
 At first sight the answer should be yes: the situation is not qualitatively different from having a number of gauge fields $n_{A}$ of which are Abelian and $n_{N}$ of which are non-Abelian, where one should have O$(n,n+n_{A})$ invariance.
 Nevertheless, it would be convenient to rewrite this case in a manifestly O$(n,n+n_{V})$-invariant form.